izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Tutorials/RemoteCompilation.md

    </Configuration>
    ```

-   Replace `SERVER_HOST_NAME` with the appropriate address of your Horde server installation.
+   Replace `SERVER_HOST_NAME` with the address associated with your Horde server installation.

-   * `BuildConfiguration.xml` can be sourced from many locations in the filesystem depending your preference
+   * `BuildConfiguration.xml` can be sourced from many locations in the filesystem, depending on your preference,
      including locations typically under source control.
 See
      [Build Configuration](https://docs.unrealengine.com/en-US/build-configuration-for-unreal-engine/).
      in the UnrealBuildTool documentation for more details.